Ask the Doctor: Asthma Attacks

 Ask for extra help

 Struggling to manage your asthma?
-If you belong to an Advance Primary Care practice, your doctor may have a nurse in the office who can work with you at no cost.
+If you belong to a patient-centered medical home, your doctor may have a nurse in the office who can work with you at no cost.
 Or you can work with a BCBSRI nurse at no cost over the phone or at one of our retail stores.
 To learn more, please call (401) 459-2273 or 1-800-637-3718, extension 2273.